Danny Noveck

 Stefan Amidon

-Stefan lives in Brattleboro, Vermont with his wife Zara Bode and their son Desmond.
-He graduated from Oberlin College as a jazz percussion major.
-Stefan is percussionist, singer and founding member of the Sweetback Sisters, a “honky tonk band for the modern cowboy and girl”, featuring lead singers Zara Bode and Emily Miller (The Sweetback Sisters have appeared on Prairie Home Companion, coming in second in Garrison Keillor’s national “Twenty-somethings Bands” competition); a founding member and bass singer in Starry Mountain Singers a cappella ensemble (which also includes Zara Bode),
+Stefan lives in Brattleboro, Vermont with his wife Zara Bode and their two children.
+He graduated from Oberlin Conservatory as a jazz percussion major.
+Stefan is percussionist, singer and founding member of the Sweetback Sisters, a “honky tonk band for the modern cowboy and girl”, featuring lead singers Zara Bode and Emily Miller; a founding member and bass singer in Starry Mountain Singers a cappella ensemble (which also includes Zara Bode), and,

 Read More